BeeAZ-pm-pl/ChatClearPE/README.md

 <br>

-Clear Chat With Custom Command Or Auto At **config.yml**
+Clear Chat With Command Or Auto At **config.yml**

 <br>

-Plugin Helps You Prevent Member Advertising, Spam, Swearing ...
+Plugin Helps You Prevent Member, Advertising, Spam, Swearing ...

 <br>